 - Let go.
 Be spontaneous.
 Don’t worry about perfection.

 There’s no way I can do justice to Jonah Lehrer’s book.
-So if you’re interested in reading it, I highly recommend you get Imagine: How Creativity Works by clicking on its title wherever you see it linked in this post.
-That takes you to the page where it’s featured.
-Add it to your cart to start the order process.
+I highly recommend you get Imagine: How Creativity Works by clicking on its title wherever you see it linked in this post.